 It was by doing this occasionally that I discovered Krypto was great for getting the gears in the brainbox whirring and up to full operating speed.
 So I'd use it to warm up before standardized tests, since there really wasn't any specific material to review or bone up on; you didn't know what was going to be on the test.
 There was no 'test prep' business then, so this was it.
 With a little experience one got good at spotting Krypto hands that were going to be difficult, and it turns out to be a useful skill in standardized test taking to be able to spot the difficult questions.
 Because of the timed nature of the test, one wants to set these aside quickly and come back to them later to work on them after racking up the easy scores.
 Sometimes just coming back to a question after 20-30 minutes causes one to see it entirely differently.
 So I really credit Krypto with helping me score double-800's.]

-So both me and my truly genius-grade classmate made the cut, which meant we got to go in a few weeks later for one-on-one interviews with the ACS members deciding the winners, four or five if I recall correctly.
+So both me and my truly genius-grade classmate made the cut, which meant we got to go in a few weeks later for one-on-one interviews with the ACS members deciding the winners, five or six if I recall correctly.
 A day or two before my interview I'd read one of the Isaac Asimov essays about some of the earliest supernovae computer models, derived from code used to simulate thermonuclear weapons ("H-Bombs" -- the Cold War was the flip side of the Space Race), and how its nucleosynthesis physics was correctly producing relative abundances of the elements more or less in line with the actual abundances across the periodic table.
-I thought this was about the coolest thing ever.
+I thought this connection between astronomy, nuclear physics, and chemistry was about the coolest thing ever.